NitkarshChourasia/roadMapProjects/documentClassification.md

 | Voter ID | Government |
 | Passport | Government |

-2) Once document is classified and split, create a library which accepts split document and extracts the data from it.
+2) After the document is classified and split, create a library that accepts split documents and extracts the data from them.

-The library built should be scalable and secure to process millions of files.
+The library built should be scalable and secure enough to process millions of files.

 # Objectives: